az-digital/az_quickstart/modules/custom/az_cas/README.md

 This module requires the following modules and libraries to be available.

 #### Packaged Dependencies
-When this module is used as part of a Drupal distribution (such as [Arizona Quickstart](https://github.com/az-digital/az_quickstart)), the following dependencies will be automatically packaged with the distribution via drush make.

 - [CAS module](https://www.drupal.org/project/cas)
 - [External Authentication module](https://www.drupal.org/project/externalauth)